ArcadiaPower/arc-quickstart/README.md

 This command will concurrently start:

 1. A React web app demonstrating use of Arcadia's front-end integration component, called Utility Connect.
-2. An example backend [server](./server/index.js), which calls the Arcadia API to create Utility Connect Tokens, which are used to instantiate Utility Connect.
+2. An example backend [server](./server/index.js) that calls the Arcadia API to create Utility Connect Tokens, which are used to instantiate Utility Connect and scope it to the correct user.
 The server's webhook endpoint will also print incoming webhook events to the console.

 If you open the React app in your browser by navigating to [http://localhost:8080](http://localhost:8080), you can go through the Utility Connect flow and enter utility credentials.